5 Japanese Products for Your Period

 5. Menstrual Mooncup

 The mooncup’s origins go all the way back to 1932 (don’t let that put you off) but have only taken off recently as an alternative to pads and tampons.
 It basically works as a reusable silicone cup that collects menstrual fluid rather than absorbing it.
-You have to take it out every 4 – 12 hours to empty it before popping it back in again.
-The stand out benefit of a mooncup is that you can wear it pretty much all the time, even during physical activity – including swimming.
-Rakuten’s version (¥4,780) comes in a pair with a cute cotton bag.
+You have to take it out every 4 to 12 hours and empty it before popping it back in again.
+The stand out benefit of a mooncup is that you can wear it pretty much all the time, even during physical activity—including swimming.
+Rakuten’s version (¥4,890) comes in a pair with a cute cotton bag.